Orbiit/elimination/README.md

   - Option for email notifications

 I don't think this should be a PWA since it requires an internet connection anyways.
 There shouldn't be a way to publicly list a game because the game requires real life interaction for eliminating people.

+## Feedback

+- How to find active games?

+  - Public list of games is bad

+- It is not intuitive to find what games you're in.
+The wording of "active games" on the front page is unclear or not obvious enough.

+  - Can list games that haven't started yet (and/or the ones you've created) on front page too.

+- It is not intuitive how to eliminate someone.

+  - The about page may make this clear, but I think it should be intuitive on the front page too.
+For example, the kill modal can explain how/where to get the elimination sequence from.